9017 Cross Park Dr # 300, Knoxville, TN 37923 865-690-1464 Knox County

 Children with learning, developmental and/or behavioral issues may benefit from the experience and training of a pediatrician certified in developmental-behavioral pediatrics.
 Dr. Deborah Christiansen and her team have joined the staff of East Tennessee Children's Hospital to provide these services to young children, adolescents and their families.
+Developmental-Behavioral pediatricians are trained to examine and treat children in ways that will help children relax and feel comfortable in order to achieve the most accurate diagnosis and the greatest results from treatment designed just for them.

 Developmental-behavioral pediatricians are medical doctors (MDs) who graduated from a four year medical school, completed three years of residency training in pediatrics and have certification by the American Board of Pediatrics in developmental-behavioral pediatrics based on additional experience in this sub-specialty.